Pristimantis croceoinguinis: Description

 Adult males measure 13–18 mm and adult females 18–22 mm in snout–vent length.
 The snout is subacuminate in dorsal view and round in lateral profile.
-The tympanum is hidden beneath skin.
-The finger tips bear discs but no lateral fringes.
-The toe discs are slightly smaller than those of the fingers; no lateral fringes nor webbing is present.
+The tympanum is hidden beneath the skin.
+The fingertips bear discs but no lateral fringes.
+The toe discs are slightly smaller than those of the fingers; no lateral fringes or webbing is present.
 Skin is dorsally pustulate.
 The dorsum is yellow-brown to brown, with dark brown spotting and white or yellow flecks.
 The sides are brown to black, blotched with darker brown and flecked with white or yellow.
-There are two yellow to reddish-orange spots on each side in groin.
+There are two yellow to reddish-orange spots on each side of the groin.
 The venter is gray to black but usually brown and has cream flecks.
-The have dark brown bars on paler brown background.
+They have dark brown bars on a paler brown background.
 An anal triangle is similarly brown.

 Habitat and conservation

 Pristimantis croceoinguinis occurs in lowland primary rainforest at elevations of 0–1289 m above sea level.
 It can also be found in lightly disturbed habitats.
 It is nocturnal and can be found on low vegetation, some 0.5–1.5 m above the ground.
-Development is presumably direct (i.e, there is no free-living larval stage).
+Development is presumably direct (i.e., there is no free-living larval stage).

-This species can be locally threatened by human activities such as collection of wood, logging, agriculture, and settlements, but overall, it is not facing major threats.
+This species is not facing major threats.
 Large areas of suitable habitat remain, and it is also present in a number of protected areas.